Numerical analysis of a baryon and its dilatation modes in holographic QCD: Introduction

 In addition, we investigate a various-size baryon and the dilatation mode (time-dependent size-oscillation) of a single baryon, using the relation between the baryon size and the zero-point location of the Higgs field in the reduced Abelian Higgs theory.

-This size oscillation is physically considered as a collective motion and is difficult to be described in the quark model, based one the single particle picture.
-Instead, the size oscillation mode has been studied in the Skyrmion research, and its lowest excitation mode is identified as the Roper resonance N$^*$(1440) \cite{HS84,HH84,ZMK84,WE84,BN84}.
+This size oscillation is physically considered as a collective motion and is difficult to be described in the quark model.
+Instead, the size oscillation mode has been studied in the Skyrmion research, and its lowest excitation mode is identified as the Roper resonance N$^*$(1440) \cite{Roper,HS84,HH84,ZMK84,WE84,LZB84,BN84}.